MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 >
 >   Use Kubernetes role-based access control (RBAC) with Microsoft Entra ID for [least privilege](/azure/aks/azure-ad-rbac) access and minimize granting administrator privileges to protect configuration, and secrets access.
 > - (Cluster) **Integrate with security monitoring and SIEM tools.** Use Microsoft Defender for containers with [Azure Sentinel](/azure/sentinel/overview) to detect and quickly respond to threats across your cluster and workloads running on them.
 Enable [Azure Kubernetes Service (AKS) connector for Microsoft Sentinel](/azure/sentinel/data-connectors/azure-kubernetes-service-aks) to stream your AKS diagnostics logs into Microsoft Sentinel.
-> - (Cluster and Workload) **Implement segmentation and network controls.** To prevent data exfiltration, ansure that only authorized and safe traffic is allowed, and contain the blast radius of a security breach.
+> - (Cluster and Workload) **Implement segmentation and network controls.** To prevent data exfiltration, ensure that only authorized and safe traffic is allowed, and contain the blast radius of a security breach.
 >
 >   Deploy a private AKS cluster to ensure cluster management traffic to your API server remains on your private network.
 Or use the API server allow list for non-private clusters.
 >
 >   Use a Web Application Firewall to secure HTTP(S) traffic.
 > - (Workload) **Maintain a hardened workload's software supply chain.**  Ensure your CI/CID pipeline is hardened with container-aware scanning.
 Review [secure software supply chain solution for the Azure Kubernetes Service (AKS)](/devsecops/playbook/Enterprise-Solutions/governance-solutions/secure-software-supply-chain/solution) for additional strategies.
-> - (Cluster and Workload) **Implementing security for specialized workloads.** If your Azure Kubernetes Service cluster needs to be designed to run a sensitive workload that meets the regulatory requirements of the Payment Card Industry Data Security Standard (PCI-DSS 3.2.1), review [AKS regulated cluster for PCI-DSS 3.2.1](/azure/architecture/reference-architectures/containers/aks-pci/aks-pci-intro).
+> - (Cluster and Workload) **Implement extra protection for specialized secure workloads.** Review [AKS regulated cluster for PCI-DSS 3.2.1](/azure/architecture/reference-architectures/containers/aks-pci/aks-pci-intro) if your cluster needs to run a sensitive workload that meets requirements of the Payment Card Industry Data Security Standard (PCI-DSS 3.2.1).
 To learn about DoD Impact Level 5 (IL5) support and requirements with AKS, review [Azure Government IL5 isolation requirements](/azure/azure-government/documentation-government-impact-level-5#azure-kubernetes-service).

 ### Recommendations